ulrik-s/git/contrib/large-object-promisors/README.md

 `client2` with `--filter=blob:none`, checks out the branch to trigger a lazy fetch of only the tip's large blob from the large promisor store, and prints a size summary for each repository so you can compare where the large and small histories ended up.
-The promisor configuration itself now flows from the server, so the clone commands shown in the script mirror what an ordinary user would type.
+Each clone passes `-c promisor.acceptFromServer=All` and the `remote.lop{Small,Large}.*` configuration so the promisor remotes are persisted without any manual follow-up, and the script prints the full `git clone` command for clarity during the demo.